psyraxaus/Prosim2GSX/memory-bank/theme-system-refactoring.md

 - Ensuring sufficient contrast between colors
 - Converting various UI element properties (FontWeight, CornerRadius, Thickness, etc.)

 This made the class difficult to maintain, test, and extend.
-The refactoring aims to separate these concerns into focused utility classes.
+The refactoring aimed to separate these concerns into focused utility classes.

 ## Implementation Details